JanEGerken/ms-in-dnns/lecture_b/assignment_b.md

 - A numpy array `y` of shape `(N,)` with the y-values of the test data
 - A numpy array `W` of shape `(1, k)` with the weights of the polynomial

-Compute the MSE of the polynomial you have fitted and add it to the legend of the plot.
+Compute the MSE w.r.t. the test data of the polynomial you have fitted and add it to the legend of the plot.

 ### 2.c Overfitting (5 Points)